PIQL: Projective Implicit Q-Learning with Support Constraint for Offline Reinforcement Learning: PIQL

 First stage:

 Second stage:

-where $\pi_{k+1}$ denotes the analytical non-parametric solution, $\pi_\phi$ is the parametric policy to approximate $\pi_{k+1}$ by minimizing the KL divergence, and $\rho_{\pi_{\beta}}(s)$ signifies the state distribution in the dataset.
+where $\pi^{*}$ denotes the closed-form optimal solution, $\pi_\phi$ is the parametric policy to approximate $\pi^{*}$ by minimizing the KL divergence, and $\rho_{\pi_{\beta}}(s)$ signifies the state distribution in dataset.

-According to the optimization problem \eqref{Eq-opt-problem-1} and \eqref{Eq-opt-problem-2}, the parameter $\tau$ should first be chosen to reflect the distance $\mathcal{D}(\pi_\phi||\pi_{\beta})$ between the learned policy $\pi_\phi$ and the behavior policy $\pi_{\beta}$.
+According to the constraints in optimization problem \eqref{Eq-opt-problem-1} and \eqref{Eq-opt-problem-2}, the parameter $\tau$ should first be designed to reflect the distance $D(\pi_\phi||\pi_{\beta})$ between the learned policy $\pi_\phi$ and the behavior policy $\pi_{\beta}$.
 As $\pi_\phi$ approaches $\pi_{\beta}$, $\tau$ should increase optimistically; conversely, $\tau$ should decrease conservatively as they diverge.

 Vector projection provides a way to identify the component of a vector along the direction of another vector.
 Specifically, the vector projection of vector $\vec{u}$ onto $\vec{v}$ is defined as follows,